DrewImm/StatelessCMS/README.md

 Now navigate to localhost/ and you should see Home

 ## Enable mod_rewrite (Clean URLs)
-1. Install/enable the mod_rewrite module
+1. In a directory block for `public`, set `AllowOverride All`
-2. In a directory block for `public`, set `AllowOverride All`
+2. Copy the following htaccess file to public/.htaccess

-3. Copy the following htaccess file to public/.htaccess
+**You may need to install mod_rewrite**

 ```
 <IfModule mod_rewrite.c>